walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 straight through the statements, and then went back to the beginning again.
 This is not very useful.
 In practice the computer would be expected to make decisions and act accordingly.
 The javascript statement used for making decisions is `if`.
-While standing on the ground in-game, type the following at the command prompt...
+While standing on the ground in-game, type the following at the command prompt:

     /js if ( self.onGround ) { echo('You are not flying!'); }

-the following message should have appeared on your screen...
+the following message should have appeared on your screen:

     You are not flying!